Current Book Project:

 During the opening debates of the Constitutional Convention, Charles Pinckney of South Carolina proposed a plan of government.
 The other delegates mostly ignored it; they chose “the Virginia Plan” as their starting point in debates.
 No one, it appears, kept a copy of the original Pinckney Plan.
 Thirty years later, Pinckney circulated what he claimed was the Plan he offered in 1787, although most people at the time and ever since have argued that it was far too close to the final Constitution to be the original.
+Nevertheless, Pinckney successfully used his pseudo-plan in two cases of “fraudulent originalism” during the Missouri Compromise debates, basing his arguments about the “Framers’ intent” for the Constitution on forged documents (the “constitutional con”).
+Madison knew the full scope of Pinckney’s misdeeds, but he staged a posthumous cover-up in 1840.
+Although he discredited the bogus plan, at the same time he salvaged Pinckney’s reputation by insisting it was simple error, and he buried the evidence of plagiarism.
 For many years it was simply assumed that the real contents of the Pinckney Plan could never be known.
-Then, in the first decade of the twentieth century, two manuscripts were found, both in James Wilson’s handwriting, which were identified as extracts of the lost plan; together they represented substantial contributions to the final Constitution.
+Then, in the first decade of the twentieth century, two manuscripts were found, both in James Wilson’s handwriting, which were identified as extracts of the Lost Plan; together they represented substantial contributions to the final Constitution.
 Since then, several scholars have contended that Pinckney never received his due because James Madison sought to diminish his role through hatred and envy.
 Thus Pinckney’s reputation was rehabilitated, his name sometimes exalted, and his word trusted; meanwhile, Madison’s reputation took a serious hit.
-However, a closer examination of the documentary evidence will show that one of the two Wilson manuscripts is likely unrelated to the Pinckney Plan.
-Furthermore, an unflinching look at Pinckney’s repeated deceptions and plagiarisms will demonstrate that he is an unreliable source for determining his genuine contributions to the Constitutional Convention.
+However, a closer examination of the documentary evidence will show that one of the two Wilson manuscripts likely bears little relationship to the Pinckney Plan.
+Furthermore, an unflinching look at Pinckney’s record — his repeated deceptions and plagiarisms — will demonstrate that he is an unreliable source for determining his genuine contributions to the Constitutional Convention.

 Madison’s Antislavery Constitution (Article)